femisystems/hylia/src/posts/does-love-truly-matter.md

 Now, does love truly matter?
 YES!
 Everyday, love matters. it plays a crucial role in our relationship with our spouse, friends, family and even colleagues.
 Love does matter.

-Thank you for reading to the end, do not forget to drop your views on the definition of love and ways to love better, i would love to hear you. you can send me an email [here](ajewoleglory@gmail.com).
+Thank you for reading to the end, i would love to know what you think on this definition of love and ways to love better.
+Send me an email [here](ajewoleglory@gmail.com), and do not forget to follow me on [twitter ](https://twitter.com/JaneVigour)and[ instagram](https://www.instagram.com/jane_vigour/).

 With love so big,